- Departments E - L

 Prior to beginning work, you must submit a UST Permit Application (PDF-Fillable Form).
 UST permit applications may be submitted electronically to the following email address:

 Environmental Health will perform a technical review of the proposal, which includes:

 If the proposed work is approved, a UST Installation, Modification or Repair letter will be issued by Environmental Health to both the UST owner and the contractor.
 It will list site-specific construction and inspection requirements.
 Work may begin upon receipt of the approval letter.

-Please visit our Permits, Forms and Fees page for UST Facility Permitting, Certificate of Compliance, Monitoring Plans, Response Plans and applicable fees.
-Click on Underground Storage Tanks in the left menu.
+- Please visit our Permits, Forms and Fees page for additional UST Facility Permit Applications and applicable fees.
+Click on Underground Storage Tanks in the left side menu.